 - The status quo refers to the current arrangements for mitigating market power in the SWEM.
+The key features of the current arrangements comprise: - the existing market monitoring and Electricity Act responsibilities of the EMA

+New approaches to mitigating market power in the SWEM

-The key features of the current arrangements comprise: - the existing market monitoring and Electricity Act responsibilities of the EMA - capacity caps in the generation licences of the three largest Gencos - the current vesting contract regime, with the VCL and allocation (including scope for tendering part of the VCL) set in accordance with the EMA Procedures, incorporating our recommended VCL for 2017-18 and minor enhancements described in Section 4, and - the ability for the EMA (on behalf of the MSSL) to hedge unvested MSSL load via a tender.
+- capacity caps in the generation licences of the three largest Gencos - the current vesting contract regime, with the VCL and allocation (including scope for tendering part of the VCL) set in accordance with the EMA Procedures, incorporating our recommended VCL for 2017-18 and minor enhancements described in Section 4, and - the ability for the EMA (on behalf of the MSSL) to hedge unvested MSSL load via a tender.